stack-community/documents/src/getting_started/installation.md

 ```

 It's sucessful installation! if you enter `stack` and `stack-server` on the your shell then displayed REPL.
 > REPL is stand for read-eval-print loop.
-It's usual way in many language's intterpreter.
+It's usual way in many language's interpreter.